rocketacademy/sarah-classic/past-projects/drawing-with-emojis.md

 The user will enter the dimensions of a triangle to display on the screen.‌

-Use a loop within a loop, a conditional and the `<br>` tag in your output to create the triangle.
+Use a loop within a loop, a conditional and the `\n` newline character in your output to create the triangle.

 For example, if the user enters 4 they will see this: